Everything We Know About Facebook’s Secret Mood-Manipulation Experiment

 We now know that’s exactly what happened two years ago.
 For one week in January 2012, data scientists skewed what almost 700,000 Facebook users saw when they logged into its service.
 Some people were shown content with a preponderance of happy and positive words; some were shown content analyzed as sadder than average.
 And when the week was over, these manipulated users were more likely to post either especially positive or negative words themselves.

 This tinkering was just revealed as part of a new study, published in the prestigious Proceedings of the National Academy of Sciences.
 Many previous studies have used Facebook data to examine “emotional contagion,” as this one did.
-This study is different because, while other studies have observed Facebook user data, this one set out to manipulate it.
+This study is different because, while other studies have observed Facebook user data, this one set out to manipulate them.